Murder of Margaret Perry

 Margaret Perry was a 26-year-old woman from Portadown, County Armagh, Northern Ireland who was abducted on 21 June 1991.
 After a tip from the IRA, her body was found buried across the border in a field in Mullaghmore, County Sligo, Ireland, on 30 June 1992.
 She had been beaten to death.
 Her murder has never been solved.

 Background

 Margaret Perry was a civil servant, working at Training and Employment in Lisburn.
 A Catholic, she lived with her widowed mother, Mary, at Churchill Park, Portadown.
 She disappeared on 21 June 1991, after she crossed the border into the Republic of Ireland to visit her boyfriend, Gregory Burns, who was hospitalised in Monaghan.
 A year later, on 30 June 1992, acting on a tip-off from the IRA via a local priest, the Garda found her body not far from Mullaghmore.
-She had been strangled and beaten to death with a spade, then buried in a shallow grave in a forest not far from the former estate of the late Lord Mountbatten.
+She had been strangled and beaten to death with a spade, then buried in a shallow grave in a forest on the former estate of the late Lord Mountbatten.